xc1427/vimicieux/README.md

 # vimicieux
 Personal vim settings.

 I used to be a hardcore vimer.
 Now I switched to IntelliJ IDEA and VSCode.
-Mostly because vim lacks some important modern IDE feature.
+Mostly because vim lacks some important modern IDE features.
 When I managed to configure it right, I feel overwhelmed.

-I occasionally use vim for instant file viewing / editing / scripting.
+For the moment, I occasionally use vim for instant file viewing / editing / scripting.

 ## How To Use